mosharafhossain/mosharafhossain.github.io/_pages/about.md

 # About Me
 <p align="justify">
 I am an Applied Scientist at Amazon.
 My research focuses on the intersection of natural language processing and machine/deep learning.
-In 2022, I graduated with a Ph.D. in Computer Science from the University of North Texas.
+In 2022, I graduated with a Ph.D. in Computer Science and Engineering from the University of North Texas.
 </p>

 <p align="justify">
-I also have a Master's degree in Computer Science from <a href="https://www.tntech.edu/">Tennessee Tech</a> and a Bachelor’s degree in Computer Science and Engineering from <a href="https://www.buet.ac.bd/">Bangladesh University of Engineering and Technology</a>.
+I also have a master's degree in Computer Science from Tennessee Tech and a bachelor’s degree in Computer Science and Engineering from Bangladesh University of Engineering and Technology.
 </p>